Find out more about the trustees of ss Great Britain Trust:

 Cara M E MacMahon, BA (Hons), MA

-Cara was co-opted as a Trustee in March 2009 and elected in June 2009.
-Cara was formerly Deputy Manager for CSV Media in the North West, Director of the Watershed Media Centre in Bristol, Subject Leader and Principal Lecturer in Arts Management at De Montfort University in Leicester and senior consultant with ABL Consulting London.
+Cara was formerly Deputy Manager for Community Service Volunteers Media in the North West, Director of the Watershed Media Centre in Bristol, Subject Leader and Principal Lecturer in Arts Management at De Montfort University in Leicester and senior consultant with ABL Consulting London.

 Cara says what Brunel’s ss Great Britain means to her: